List of recurring The Simpsons characters: Mona Simpson

+In an alternative retconned story introduced in "Mothers and Other Strangers", Homer discovered Mona's whereabouts in Utah when he was a teenager and went with Grampa to track her down, while unknowingly being tailed by FBI agents.
+The agents pursued Homer, Grampa and Mona to a canyon where Grampa got stuck in a small gap.
+Forced to choose between both his parents, Homer went back to save Grampa, while Mona managed to flee on a bus to San Francisco.
+In the present, Grampa and Homer lament to a therapist how they were never able to find Mona again, but Homer does reveal to his family that Mona secretly visited him in the hospital when Bart was born, disguising herself as a doctor.

+Glenn Close has been well received as the voice of Mona.
+IGN ranked Close as the 25th-best guest star in the show's history for her first two performances as Mona.
+In 2007, Entertainment Weekly called Close one of "fourteen guest stars whose standout performances on TV make us wish they'd turn up in a Simpsons Movie 2".
+In 2008, Entertainment Weekly also named Close one of the 16 best Simpsons guest stars.
+The Phoenix.com placed Close in the second position on their list of the best 20 Simpsons guest stars.
+Star News Online listed Close as one of the four hundred reasons why they love The Simpsons.
+Close appeared on AOL's list of their favorite 25 Simpsons guest stars.
+Robert Canning of IGN wrote that Close "gave us the sweet voice of Mona Simpson.
+She's a perfect fit, able to convey a loving, motherly tone, while still convincing the audience she's a headstrong hippie activist."

 Mr. Burns

 Mr. Costington

 Mr. Bruce Costington (voiced by Hank Azaria) is the president of Costington's Department Store.
 He first appeared as "Chairman" in the season nine episode "Trash of the Titans", in which he invented "Love Day", and later in "Homer vs. Dignity".
 He is one of very few characters on the show who has eyebrows.
 Costington's catchphrase is "You're fiiired!", delivered while shaking his jowls.
 In "The Boys of Bummer", he hires Homer with a jowl-shaking "You're hiiired!"
 Homer has worked for him on three occasions: as a Thanksgiving Day Parade Santa Claus, mattress salesman, and model for top-brand jeans.
 He also employs the Yes Guy, who is seen working at the store in most of his appearances.
 Although he is usually generous, he can sometimes be insensitive.
 He has admitted to having a shoe-sniffing problem, and is still banned from the shoe department in his own store.